 Citing Genome STRiP

-Please use the following reference to cite Genome STRiP
+Please use the followings references to cite Genome STRiP

 Handsaker RE, Korn JM, Nemesh J, McCarroll SA